 - Peaches: we favor fresh peaches, but you can use canned peaches during off-season months.

-- Pie crust: we love the traditional flaky pie crust and the sweet shortcrust pastry (crispier and sweeter).
-But use your favorite homemade one.
-Or even a purchased dough for a quicker assembly.
+- Pie crust: I love the traditional flaky pie crust or the sweet shortcrust pastry (crispier and sweeter).
+But use your favorite homemade one or even purchased dough for a quicker assembly.

-- Peaches: using fresh, juicy peaches is the first choice, but nectarines or frozen peach slices also work.
+- Peaches: fresh, juicy peaches are always the first choice.
+Nectarines and canned or frozen peach slices also work.

 - Sugar: any type works.
 We use granulated white sugar or brown sugar.
 You can also use coconut sugar or muscovado.

 - Citrus juice: it complements the flavors.
-I use orange, but lemon juice also works.
+I use orange and lemon juice.

 Variations

-I always recommend readers make the recipes their own.
-This means you can add or subtract what can be changed to adapt them to your palate.
+I always recommend readers to make the recipes their own.
+This means you can adjust some ingredients to suit your palate.

 - Nuts: add ½ cup of pecans or walnuts on top of the filling before covering it with the pie dough.

 - Sweetness: it's easy to make it sweeter.
-Add up to 3 extra tablespoons to the filling.
+Add up to 3 extra tablespoons of sugar to the filling.

-- Other fruit: another stone fruit is excellent to use for this recipe.
+- Other fruit: stone fruit like apricots, cherries, and plums work great for this recipe.
 Nectarines are very similar and can be substituted for peaches.
-Apricots, cherries, and plums all work very well.

-See this cinnamon plum cobbler if interested in another cobbler with pie crust.
+See this cinnamon plum cobbler if you are interested in another cobbler with a pie crust.

 - Room temperature - this easy peach cobbler recipe keeps well without refrigeration for a day, covered in plastic wrap.